Samira Asghari: Career

 with the Afghanistan National Olympic Committee.
 With the NOC, Asghari first held positions in women's sports and international relations.
 As an executive for the NOC, Asghari held one year positions as finance director and Deputy Secretary General during the early to mid 2010s.
 During this time period, Asghari joined committees for the Olympic Council of Asia and International Olympic Committee in 2014.

 In 2018, Asghari became the first elected member of the International Olympic Committee from Afghanistan.
 Her election made Asghari one of the youngest ever members of the IOC when she joined at age 24.
 As part of the committee, Asghari was selected to join a commission for future winter Olympics in 2019.

+Following the Taliban takeover of Afghanistan, it was confirmed that Asghari was living in Europe.
+Fearful for the safety of her fellow Afghan female athletes, she called on the United States to help them evacuate the country.

 Awards and honors

 In 2019, the Afghanistan Sports Journalists Federation presented Asghari with the Sports Personality of the Year award.